rocky-linux/documentation/docs/guides/8_6_installation.md

 #### Software Selection

-Clicking the <kbd>Software Selection</kbd> option on the main *Installation Summary* screen presents you with the section of the installation where you can pick the exact software packages that get installed on the system.
+Clicking the ++"Software Selection"++ option on the main *Installation Summary* screen presents you with the section of the installation where you can pick the exact software packages that get installed on the system.
 The software selection area is divided into:

 - *Base Environment*: Server, Minimal Install, Custom Operating System
 - *Additional software for Selected Environment area*: Selecting a Base Environment on the left side presents a variety of related additional software that can be installed for the given environment on the right side.

 Select the *Minimal Install* (Basic functionality) option instead.

-Click <kbd>Done</kbd> at the top of the screen.
+Click ++"done"++ at the top of the screen.

 ### System Section